 3.9 Output Signal Definitions

-The MPC17511EP IC has three output signals which are used to drive a DC brushed motor, and an auxiliary output designed to drive a high- side MOSFET.
+The MPC17511EV IC has three output signals that are used to drive a DC brushed motor, and an auxiliary output designed to drive a high-side MOSFET.
 These signals are:

 Table 6.
 Output Signal Definitions